 - The 100% books contain the knowledge organisers with core knowledge for each cycle.
 Students can use this to revise key information through self-quizzing.

-- BBC Bitesize has revision resources that supports the GCSE English Literature course.
+- BBC Bitesize has revision resources that support the GCSE English Language course.